mikespe/60fps/README.md

 1. Download the repository
 2. Extract all to your documents directory
-3. Double Click the index.html file and run in the browser
+3. Double Click the index.html or views/pizza.html file and run in the browser